VeerajKolli/BankAccount/README.md

 # Getting Started

 This application is a simple bank account implementation.
 An account able to deposit, withdraw money and transfer money to another account.
 The transfer can be with debit card or credit card.
 If a credit card is used, extra %1 transaction fee is charged.
-An account can be linked with a credit card or bank account.

 # Requirements and Assumptions